Newton numbers, vanishing polytopes and algebraic degrees: Introduction

 \begin{definition} (cf. Definition \ref{newton_def}) Consider a convenient polytope $P \subset \R^n_{\ge 0}$.
 The \textbf{Newton number} is the alternating sum

 over all the coordinate subspaces of $\R^n$.
 A convenient polytope in $\R^n_{\ge 0}$ is called \textbf{negligible} if its Newton number vanishes. \end{definition}

 Consider a generic polynomial $f \in \C[z_1,\dots, z_n]$ with Newton polytope $P$.
-By the global version of the Kouchnirenko theorem (see \cite{Kou76} and \cite[Proposition 3.3]{Bro88}) the hypersurface $\{f=0\} \subset \C^n$ has the homotopy type of a bouquet of $\nu(A)$ of $(n-1)$-spheres, where the number $\nu(A)$ equals the number of critical points of $f$ in $\C^n$.
-Using the Furukawa-Ito classification of dual defective sets \cite{FI21}, we classify all negligible polytopes in $\R^n_{\ge 0}$.
-We give the answer in terms of certain Cayley sums (we recall them in \S \ref{Mixed_cayley_rec_subsec}) which we call \textbf{$\mathbf{B_k}$-polytopes}.
+By the global version of the Kouchnirenko theorem (see \cite{Kou76} and \cite[Proposition 3.3]{Bro88}) the hypersurface $\{f=0\} \subset \C^n$ has the homotopy type of a bouquet of $\nu(P)$ of $(n-1)$-spheres, and $\nu(P)$ also equals the number of critical points of $f$ in $\C^n$.
+Using the Furukawa-Ito classification of dual defective sets (\cite{FI21}; see Theorem \ref{dual_defect_classification_th}), we classify all negligible polytopes in $\R^n_{\ge 0}$.
+We give the answer in terms of Cayley sums (we recall them in \S \ref{Mixed_cayley_rec_subsec}) which we call \textbf{$\mathbf{B_k}$-polytopes}.

 \begin{definition} Consider lattice polytopes $P_0, P_1, \dots, P_k \subset \R^{n-k}$ such that where ``$+$'' is the Minkowski sum.
 Then the Cayley sum $P_0 \ast P_1 \ast \cdots \ast P_k \subset \R^{n-k} \oplus \R^k_{\ge 0}$ is called \textbf{$\mathbf{B_k}$-polytope} based on $\R^k_{\ge 0}$. \end{definition}